Benjamin N. Cardozo School of Law: Academic program

-For those who already have a law degree, Cardozo offers LL.M. degrees in General Studies, Comparative Legal Thought, Dispute Resolution and Advocacy, and Intellectual Property.
+For those who already have a J.D. degree, Cardozo offers LL.M. degrees in General Studies, Comparative Legal Thought, Dispute Resolution and Advocacy, and Intellectual Property.
 LL.M. students can take almost any of the courses offered to J.D. students.
 The LL.M. program may be entered in the Spring Term or in the Fall Term.

 Post-graduation employment and costs

 According to Cardozo's ABA-required disclosures, 81% of the Class of 2021 obtained full-time, long-term, bar passage-required employment within ten months of graduating.
 Of the Class of 2018, 87% obtained full-time, long-term, JD-required or JD-advantage employment within ten months.
 The law school ranks 25th in the United States for "Gold Standard" jobs (full-time, long-term jobs requiring bar passage that are not funded by the school).
 It is 37th in the percentage of graduates hired by the 100 largest firms.

 The cost of tuition and fees at Cardozo for the 2021–22 academic year was $68,462.
 The Law School Transparency estimated non-discounted, debt-financed cost of attendance (including living expenses) for three years is $323,858.